-Wear OS is in a period of transition.
-We know that Google is working to make its smartwatch operating system smarter, better at fitness and more compatible with iPhones over the last twelve months.
+Wear OS has changed.
+Google has worked to make its smartwatch operating system smarter, better at fitness and more compatible with iPhones over the last twelve months.
 But it's been lacking a hero smartwatch to rival the likes of the Apple Watch and the Samsung Galaxy Watch.
 For the first time, it feels like that hero smartwatch could actually be coming.

 Multiple reports have said Google is prepping a Pixel-branded smartwatch for this year, but what will it look like and what features will it host?
 That much is still up in the air, but we can certainly start the speculation.
-Here's what we think we know so far plus we share what we're hoping to see from a Pixel watch.
+Here's what we think we know so far, plus what we're hoping to see from a Pixel watch.

 A smarter smartwatch